 The glitch showed the town of Mildura about 45 miles from its actual location.
 In the aftermath, Victoria police describe the app as “potentially life-threatening.”
 That’s pretty much the opposite of “it just works.”

 The Murray-Sunset National Park error was just the latest in a series of problems that followed the release of Apple Maps.
 A highly anticipated launch in 2012, Apple first showed off Apple Maps at that year’s Worldwide Developers Conference.
 The company shipped the software with iOS 6.

 For the first time, Apple ditched Google Maps as its default mapping service.
 Apple Maps also offered some intriguing additions — including the impressive Flyover feature and the presence of AI assistant Siri.

 From the very beginning, however, Apple Maps ran into problems.
-In addition to warping landscapes and distorting landmarks, it also posed more serious problems.
-For instance, Apple Maps told drivers to steer the wrong way across Fairbanks Airport Taxiway.
+In addition to warping landscapes and distorting landmarks, it also exhibited more serious errors.
+For instance, Apple Maps told drivers to steer the wrong way across Fairbanks Airport Taxiway in Alaska.

 Airport marketing director Angie Spear called that particular error proof positive that drivers put too much faith in navigation systems.
 “No matter what the signs say, the map on their iPhone told them to proceed this way,” she said.

 New CEO Tim Cook admitted that Apple had “screwed up,” promising to put “the entire weight of the company behind correcting” the Maps problems.
 In the years since, Apple steadily improved its mapping service and added advanced features like 3D views of select cities.

 A ‘life-threatening’ glitch

 In a statement about the Mildura mapping mishap, police in Victoria wrote: